hwmrocker/timeturner/README.md

 - [ ] Generate docstrings for DB methods
 - [ ] Remove import command (it contains assumptions that will not be true for everyone)
   - [ ] Document how to import data from other time trackers
-  - [ ] Create a helper command that takes python / yaml / whatever file to define how the data should be imported
+  - [ ] Add mode to convert hamster output to jsonl file.
+  - [ ] Add mode to import jsonl file
 - [ ] Add logging
   - [ ] allow different log levels for database and application
   - [ ] add a change log